Comfort Dog Ministry

 We are part of the Lutheran Coalition for Habitat for Humanity.
 As a congregation, we have participated in several builds and are always excited when a new one begins.
 We love getting together and working with our hands, but more importantly, we love to use the gifts that God has given us to help people who are in need.
 Watch the website for more information about future builds.

 This ministry is about feeding the hungry and homeless in downtown Atlanta, showing them Christ’s love and care.
 On various Saturday mornings during the school year, the Jesus Hands group prepares 100 sack lunches and delivers them to the people in need under the overpasses and on the streets in Atlanta.

 Monthly Food Collection

-On the first Sunday of every month we have a food collection to support one of our local charities.
-Food donations rotate monthly between North Fulton Community Charities (a local food bank
+On the first Sunday of every month we have a food collection to support the food pantry at North Fulton Community Charities (a local nonprofit organization assisting vulnerable populations).